European Spruce - the Sound of Wood.

 - The neck is inserted into the neck pocket, resting on a "tongue" of 3/8 inch

-thickness, so the depth of the neck tenon is 1 1/2 inch (body thickness) minus
+thickness, so the thickness of the neck tenon is 1 1/2 inch (body thickness) minus 3/8 inch (thickness of the tongue).
+See pic below in the gallery at the bottom of this page.

-- Neck angle of minimum 1.5 degree (for comparison: vintage LesPaul´s with carved top have 3.5 to 4.5 degree here) ist needed for TOM bridge (actually this is the absolutely minimum, better go for 2.5 or 3 degrees), the bottom of the tenon was routed with this angle (not the heel of the neck).
-Vintage Flying V´s were routed with a 3 degree neck angle.
+- Neck angle of minimum 1.5 degree (for comparison: vintage LesPaul´s with carved top have 3.8 to 4.5 degree here) ist needed for TOM bridge (actually this is the absolutely minimum, better go for 2.5 or 3 degrees), the bottom of the tenon was routed with this angle (not the heel of the neck).
+Vintage Flying V´s were most probably routed at a 3 degree neck angle, but 4 degree seems to exist, too (last found on a 1962 V from the last batch that was made from left over bodies from 1959).

 - There were no ferrules inserted in the back drills for the string-through